system76/docs/_articles/switch-from-macos-to-popos.md

 ---
 layout: article
-title: Switching to Pop!_OS From Apple
+title: Switching from macOS to Pop!_OS
 description: >
   If you are coming from Apple's operating system using Pop!\_OS for the first time, we can help make the transition smoother.
 keywords: